jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/auditLog/auditLog.rst

 Audit Log
 =========

-The Audit Log is a feature that allows you to view and filter different events within a user's account.
+The Audit Log is a feature that allows you to view and filter different events within an account.
 It is located in the administrative panel

 .. image:: pic_auditLog/auditLogAdmin.png